 YOKO ONO: HER OWN ARTIST

-Yoko Ono is 82 on Feb.
+Yoko Ono’s birthday is Feb.
 18. John Lennon said once that Yoko was one the most famous artists in the world, but few people have actually seen her work.
 But that has changed over these past several years and she has emerged as her own respected artist.
 Her art had been shown and received critical acclaim in many major art exhibits all over the world*.
 And several musicians from succeeding generations from The B-52’s to The Flaming Lips to Lady Ga Ga credit her with inspiring them.
 Many people may also not know that she has had 12 #1 Billboard Dance Chart hits of her own songs since 2003.

 She is recognized as one of the founders of concept and performance art going back to her involvement in the early New York movement, Fluxus, who were influenced by recognized pioneers John Cage and Marcel Duchamp.
 She published her book, “Grapefruit”, in 1964 (which contained a poem “Imagine the clouds dripping”) that helped inspire Lennon’s signature post-Beatles’ song and made her own avant-garde films.
 This was all before she even met Lennon in 1966.
 There’s no doubt that she helped expose him to concept art and how it could be used to make social statements and reach the public, such as in their Bed Peace events and the War Is Over (if you want it) campaign, etc.

 But besides seeing her husband, John Lennon, being murdered right in front of her by a crazed Beatles’ fan in 1980, she has had to endure years of some fans vilifying her.
 There are some that still accuse her of breaking up the Beatles, now 45 years ago.
 Even though, Paul McCartney said in 2012 that he did not blame Ono for the breakup of the Beatles and credited Ono with inspiring much of Lennon’s post-Beatles work.